githubpradipta/ScholarGuide/README.md

 # ScholarGuide

-**Scholar_Guide** is a web platform designed to facilitate peer-to-peer learning and collaboration.
+**ScholarGuide** is a web platform designed to facilitate peer-to-peer learning and collaboration.
 It helps students prepare for exams more effectively by providing a centralized location for sharing and accessing study notes.

 ## Features